Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: ACC-MARL

 So far, we have assumed that the tasks in $\dfajointstate \in \dfaset^n$ are assigned to agents, i.e., $\dfajointstate[i]$ is the DFA of agent $i$.
-We now show that if agents are allowed to share the values of their value functions at episode beginnings, then solving \Cref{prob:dfa-marl} provides a means for optimally assigning tasks.
-Specifically, learned value functions order task assignments with respect to the given objective and therefore can be used for finding optimal task assignments.
+Now we show that solving \Cref{prob:dfa-marl} provides a means for optimally assigning tasks if agents are allowed to share the outputs of their value functions at the episode start.
+Specifically, the learned value functions order task assignments with respect to the given objective and therefore can be used for finding optimal task assignments.

 Let $V_i : \mdpstates_i^* \times \dfaset^n \to \reals$ denote the optimal value function of the decentralized policy $\policy_i: \mdpstates_i^* \times \dfaset^n$ maximizing $\objective(\teampolicy)$ as in \Cref{prob:dfa-marl}, and let $\dfajointstate \in \dfaset^n$ be a DFA task assignment.
 Define $V: \dfaset^n \to \reals$ as: